 I don’t agree with or recommend this movie, even for children.

 A different perspective to review the new movie “Kandahar” is to understand the hardships of the cast and crew of this movie – while filming this average story about the war in Afghanistan in Saudi Arabia.
 All of the scenes of this movie are in barren desert locations, under the hot sun and sand for months.
 One can only wonder how much the star of this film, Gerard Butler was paid to go through a long period of time living in tents in a hot desert.
 After reading the script, which is nothing special, and then considering so many months of a filming schedule, it is hard to understand why Butler took this role.
 There is almost no story here, just a series of events that we have all seen many times before.

 The story of Kandahar is about a CIA operative, played by Butler who following a successful mission to blow up a nuclear facility is exposed as a spy in the second mission and is forced to leave the country.
 The rest of this movie is nothing more than a series of chase scenes, gunfire, and explosions, making this one of the most minimal war movies I have ever seen.
 As far as the cast, Butler is the only well-known actor in this film with most of the other actors taken from a local actors pool in Saudi Arabia.

-The Rotten Tomatoes ratings for House of Gucci is a very low 61% for many reasons.
-I agree with this rating and do not recommend this film.
+The Rotten Tomatoes ratings for Kandahar is a low and correct 46% that I agree with and do not recommend this film.